buckbaskin/eye/ideas.md

 A stretch goal is to identify humans and provide a heartbeat feedback when a person is near the user.

 ### Accesible Apps for Blind and Visually Impaired Users
-https://www.youtube.com/watch?v=1by5J7c5Vz4
+TODO Review how to make a custom screen reader interface for OpenGL elements https://www.youtube.com/watch?v=1by5J7c5Vz4

 Talk Back Screen Reader